The-File/SK-Fixed/README.md

 4. Select the folder for your OS, and overwrite in the according SK installation folder.

 Note: Stable Java 20 works as well, via https://jdk.java.net/20/.

-## Steps if the game does not boot on fresh windows 10/11 installs:

-### Specifically if you haven't tried these patches yet, and SK does not work out of the box at all with its default Java.

-### Install Java 6 from https://archive.org/details/jdk-6u45 before trying the Java 21 patchset.

 # For GH trying to fix Java 21 compatibility (Users ignore, meant for GH devs):